-Given the possible heterogeneity of the effect of agricultural transformation on agricultural development, we applied the same model for Asia, Latin America and Caribbean, and Sub-Saharan Africa as presented in Table 6.
+Given the possible heterogeneity of the effect of agricultural transformation on agricultural development, we applied the same model for Asia, Latin America and Caribbean, and Sub-Saharan Africa as presented in Table 4.
 Given the results in Table 3, we use the non-cereal share as an alternative to the commercialisation index.
-We find that in Asia agricultural openness decreases agricultural TFP growth in Case 3.21 More importantly, the results Cases 1 and 3 confirm that the non-cereal share increases not only log agricultural value added per capita but also the growth in agricultural TFP index defined by Fuglie (2012, 2015).
+We find that in Asia agricultural openness decreases agricultural TFP growth in Case 3.
+More importantly, the results in Cases 1 and 3 confirm that in Asia the non-cereal share increases not only log agricultural value added per capita but also the growth in agricultural TFP growth index defined by Fuglie (2012, 2015).
+The reason is unexpected, but it could reflect a negative association between the agricultural TFP growth index and log agricultural value added per worker in the negative range of the former (see Footnote 22).